jadlevine/Silver-and-Gold/README.md

 ### **_Getting Started_**

-Players start with 4 Treasure cards.
-Select two of them to begin the game.
-On player turn, click on available boxes on either of the two treasure cards matching the shape on the current expedition card.
-The pattern may be rotated and/or mirrorer, but should otherwise stay the same.
-Boxes can only be used once.
-Players may chose to select and one box instead of using the shape on the current expedition card.
+Players start with 4 Treasure Maps.
+Select two to begin.
+On player turn, explore regions on one of your Treasure Maps according to the the exploration tile pattern.
+The patterns may be rotated and/or mirrorer.
+Regions on Treasure Maps can only be explored once.
+Players may chose to explore a single region instead of using the current exploration pattern.

-Once all of the available boxes on a treasure card are checked, the card is complete.
-Select a new card from the Treasure Cards "market" or select a random card from the Treasure Cards Deck.
+Once a Treasure Map has been completely explored, it is complete.
+Select a new Treasure Map to explore from the Market, or select a random Map from the Treasure Maps Deck.

-Points are scored from completed treasure cards, bonus seals, coins, and palm trees.
+Points are scored from completed Treasure Maps, Map bonuses, gems, and coconuts.
 The player with the most points at the end of 4 rounds is the winner.

 #### **See Instructions page for further details.**